 Paramaribo A strange and exotic blend of colonial Dutch buildings and grassy squares in oft-overlooked Suriname.

 South America's cities are home to first-rate museums, top-notch restaurants and rocking nightlife.
 You can shop at atmospheric markets, cozy up at an art-filled cafe or spend the day exploring charming neighborhoods.

 Rio de Janeiro The Cidade Maravilhosa (Marvelous City) lives up to its name with lovely beaches, samba-fueled nightlife and jaw-dropping scenery.

 Buenos Aires A place that's hard to leave, with colorful neighborhoods, late-night dining, old-world cafes, sultry tango clubs, and French and Italianate architecture.

 Lima Sure, it's chaotic, but Lima is a great place for seafood feasts and late-night bar-hopping in bohemian Barranco.
 Its museums also house Peru's best pre-Columbian collections.

-Bogotá The Colombian capital has salsa-fueled nightclubs and an intriguing colonial center – plus fascinating nearby sights such as the surreal underground salt cathedral at Zipaquirá.
+Bogotá The Colombian capital has salsa-fueled nightclubs, a bicycle-loving culture and an intriguing colonial center – plus fascinating nearby sights such as the surreal underground salt cathedral at Zipaquirá.

 Valparaíso A bohemian city and Unesco World Heritage Site that's often considered Chile's cultural capital.